FK Tatran Turzovka: 1950–present: Recent years

 In 1953, JTO Sokol was renamed Tatran Turzovka.
 It has been operating under this name to this day.
 The club's most successful period so far was the 1990s, when Tatran gradually fought its way up from the district competition to the 5.
 Liga, which was the highest league Turzovka has played in.
 Since the 2000/2001 season, it had played in the district competition, the 6.
 Liga, with the exception of one season.
 In the 2016/2017 season, Tatran managed to advance to the 5th highest Slovak competition – the 5.
 Liga.
-In the 2020/2021 season, Tatran Turzovka won the 6.
-Liga with the best attack and defense, once again advancing to the 5.
-Liga.
+In the 2020/2021 season, Tatran Turzovka won the 5.
+Liga with the best attack and defense, once again advancing to the IV.
+Liga Sever which was renamed to V.liga Sever after reorganization a year later.

 Ground

 Since the 1930s, it had not had any stand, but after its construction in 1947, it boasted a stand with facilities.
 The facilities were ahead of their time, but the quality of the playing field gradually began to fall behind.
 In 1973, the stadium had to give way to socialist construction.
 The club found temporary ground in Podvysoká and then an alternative solution on a cinder pitch, where it remained in a makeshift until 1990, when it moved to its current stadium in Závodí.
 This has been its home stand for more than three decades.